MMZK1526/mmzk-typeid/README.md

 ## Introduction

 A [TypeID](https://github.com/jetpack-io/typeid) implementation in Haskell.
-It is "type-safe, K-sortable, globally unique identifier" extended on top of UUIDv7.
+It is a "type-safe, K-sortable, globally unique identifier" extended on top of UUIDv7.

 TypeIDs are canonically encoded as lowercase strings consisting of three parts: